-PPE - Mask Fitting - Ref136KP

-Steven Bruce

-So today I'm joined by Karen Pool.
-Karen is the operations manager at Browns health and safety.
-She is also a face to face or face to face trainer and has been doing that since 2014.
+So today I'm joined by Karen Poole.
+Karen is the operations manager at Browns Health and Safety.
+She is also a fit to face or face fit trainer and has been doing that since 2014.
 She's fitted hundreds and hundreds and hundreds of masks.
-So although COVID has added a new dimension to what she does, she's a real expert in getting masks to work for you, Karen, great to have you with us.
+So, although COVID has added a new dimension to what she does, she's a real expert in getting masks to work for you.
+Karen, great to have you with us.
 How are you?

 I'm good.
-Thank

-you.
+Thank you.

-Steven Bruce Right.
-So you've done lots of mask fitting, but as I said, I mean COVID added a new string to your bow, isn't it?
-Because you had to branch out into sort of virus control rather than Dustin particle control?
-And I guess one of the things that it might be worth as clarifying is what some of the terminology means.
-Lots of people refer to IR masks, which actually more correctly is a type two r mask, isn't it?
-Because it's Roman numerals.
-It's not IR?
-What?
-What does that mean? type two r?
-Well, the two types, like you said is II R, and their medical face masks.
-So these are particles, these are used for droplets.
-And they are all that means is the splash resistance.
-So if you're wearing a Type Two Face Mask, it's not got any armour on it, it doesn't offer any protection against droplet resistance.
-And understand that the guidance that you guys have been given is that you actually wear the eye or mask in your practice.
-Steven Bruce Yeah, and and that is what we would typically I mean, I've got an example here, what we've been doing in my own clinic, we just, there's just surgical masks, aren't they?
+Right.
+So, you've done a lot of mask fitting, but as I said, COVID added a new string to your bow, hasn't it?
+Because you had to branch out into sort of virus control rather than dust and particle control.
+And I guess one of the things that it might be worth us clarifying is what some of the terminology means.
+Lots of people refer to IIR masks, which actually more correctly is a type two R mask, isn't it?
+Because it's Roman numerals, it's not IIR?
+What does that mean, type two R?

+Well, there are two types, like you said, there's II or IIR, and they're medical face masks.
+So, they're used for particles, these are used for droplets.
+And the R, all that means is there's splash resistance.
+So, if you're wearing a type 2 face mask, it's not got any R on it, it doesn't offer any protection against droplet resistance.
+And I understand that the guidance that you guys have been given is that you actually wear the IIR mask in your practice.

+Yeah, and that is what we would typically I mean, I've got an example here.
+What we've been doing in my own clinic, we just, they're just surgical masks, aren't they?

 Yes, they are.
 Yeah.